FelixOnline/v2/content/articles/2013-2-22-animal-cruelty-as-netball-puts-down-rvc.md

 subtitle: >
   Poppy Pinnock swears that RVC are on a farm...
 date: "2013-02-22 02:12:01 +0000"

 # Attributes from Felix Online V1
 id: "3374"
 old_path: /sport/3374/animal-cruelty-as-netball-puts-down-rvc
 aliases:
  - /sport/3374/animal-cruelty-as-netball-puts-down-rvc
+imported: true
+comments:
+ - wed at the Columbia in Ybor City FL I photographed their engamegent session last fall see it here and made the awful sin of scheduling it during a Bucs game Needless to say these huge fansUpdate Since the Vikings won the formula to gtinteg into the playoffs for the Birds is clear  One wildcard will definitely fall to Tampa or Carolina with the other winning their divisionNFC Sounth All of the remaining wild card contenders would need to have 6 losses and the Birds could get in if they run the table at 1051 The problem is that means the Cowgirls and Atlanta would both need to lose 2 out of their remaining 4 games  The rest of the contenders will surely have 6 losses  All that and the birds have to win 4 straight  The perfect storm would have to occur for the Eagles to have any shot If we had only beaten Cincinnati this would be much easier  Watching the Ravens take apart the Bengals today reminds me just how pathetic the Eagles tie was

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true